Major motor shows spotlight EVs as the future. Again.

-The reassuring news from September’s Frankfurt Motor Show – the first major auto expo on the 2019-2020 circuit – is that electric vehicles are still “the future.”
+The reassuring news from the 2019 motor shows in Frankfurt and Tokyo – the first major auto expos on the 2019-2020 circuit – is that electric vehicles are still “the future.”

 Thrilling new concepts wowed auto journalists and bloggers, typically hedged by caveats that these BEV bombshells are not really scheduled for production or that Americans will not be able to buy one.

 Too bad.
 Audi’s Trail Quattro is gonzo to the max.

 Meanwhile, automakers fight for sales and profits by pumping out as many ICE models as the market will bear – around 98% of US auto sales in 2019.